 - You can see the wiring inside the coax cable.

 - The wiring in the coax cable breaks down.

-- The plastic tubing, also referred to as the rubber shield, of the coax cable breaks down.
-You might be able to see earlier signs of the rubber shield of a coax cable start to go bad.
+- The plastic tubing also referred to as the rubber shield of the coax cable, breaks down.
+You might be able to see earlier signs of the rubber shield of a coax cable starting to go bad.
 You might be able to predict this when you see the rubber shield on your coax cable start to lose its color or become thinner.

 - The connectors are weak.
 If you gently twist the connectors on your coax cable and they feel loose, then they are weak.

--One of the earliest detections to see if your coax cable has gone bad is to see if they were bad before you use them.
-Many different companies today make coax cables.
-However, not all coax cables are made of high quality.
+Many different companies today make cables, and however, not all coax cables are made of high quality.
 Be sure not to buy a weak coax cable by doing the above methods of inspection first.